 In conclusion, ethical goals matter.
-They make a difference in how consumers choose to buy, and on the impact companies have on society and the environment.
-Thinking about what you can do to hold up CSR values will make a difference to your profit margin, conscience and the world!
+They make a difference in how consumers choose to buy, and in the impact, companies have on society and the environment.
+Thinking about what you can do to hold up CSR values will make a difference to your profit margin, conscience, and the world!

 We break down our data in our Sustainability Trend Report, to help you find the insight you need to design your CSR strategy.
 What matters, for whom and which companies are scoring highest, download it for more insights!